priyal-agrawal/Tech_Challenges/Challenge 1/Readme.md

   * Network egress costs to replicate data changes from the source VM disks to another Azure region.
 Azure Site Recovery uses built-in compression to reduce the data transfer requirements by approximately 50%.
   * Storage costs on the recovery site.
 This is typically the same as the source region storage plus any additional storage needed to maintain the recovery points as snapshots for recovery.

-* With the security isolation between subnets in place, you want to ensure that your publicly exposed front end is secure, and only allows access to what is needed.
-Only your presentation tier should be exposed to inbound internet traffic, and a web application firewall (WAF) technology in front of your presentation tier will enhance the security at this tier.
-WAFs inspect traffic for malicious activity, ensure communications are encrypted, and alert you if something is out of the ordinary.
-In Azure, Application Gateway is an HTTP load balancer that has a built-in WAF that you can enable.
+* With the security isolation between subnets in place, we want to ensure that our publicly exposed front end is secure, and only allows access to what is needed.
+Only our presentation tier should be exposed to inbound internet traffic, and a web application firewall (WAF) technology in front of our presentation tier will enhance the security at this tier.
+WAFs inspect traffic for malicious activity, ensure communications are encrypted, and alert us if something is out of the ordinary.
+In Azure, Application Gateway is an HTTP load balancer that has a built-in WAF that we can enable.

 ## DevOps Consideration